Geovation/catalyst-deployment/README.md

 ## Azure

 Azure deployment has been written using [Azure Resource Manager (ARM)](https://learn.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) templates.
+There are two complementary templates: main.bicep and main.json, which mirror each other.
+One or both of these work for the three deployment methods listed below.

 ### Permissions